 So what should you do once you’re engaged?
-In this guide, I will guide you through the first five steps of your engagement before the actual wedding planning begins.
+Here I will guide you through the first five steps of your engagement before the actual wedding planning begins.

 1. You’re engaged!
 Enjoy the new engagement

 First of all: Congratulations!
-You are in a relationship where both parts have decided to spend the rest of their lives together in marriage.
-So before you get to the wedding planning and married life, enjoy the engagement!
+You are in a relationship where both parties have decided to spend the rest of their lives together in marriage.
+So before you get on to wedding planning and married life, enjoy the engagement!

-We live in an age of social media where people tend to think that if it isn’t posted online, it didn’t happen.
+We live in a digital age where people tend to think that if something isn’t posted online, it didn’t happen.
 We define our relationship status on Facebook and update our profile once something changes.
-And although there are a lot of benefits of the online presence (especially when living abroad and keeping in contact with friends and family), it can also feel quite superficial at times.
+And although there are a lot of benefits of the online presence (especially when living abroad and keeping in touch with friends and family), it can also feel quite superficial at times.

-When all comes to all, your engagement is only about you two, and there shouldn’t be any stress or rush.
+In the end, your engagement is only about the two of you, and there shouldn’t be any stress or rush.
 So before notifying the world and letting everyone in on your secret – enjoy the engagement and celebrate!

-Have a drink, enjoy each other’s company, laugh and cry together.
+Have a drink, enjoy each other’s company, laugh and cry (happy tears) together.